googlefonts/googlefonts-project-template/README.md

 To update your font repository to bring in the latest best-practices from our Unified Font Repository, run `make update-ufr` from the command line.

+## Changelog

+When you update your font (new version or new release), please report here the changes — with a date.

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.